In photography, people talk a lot about the golden hour. However, this time of day’s soft and warm tones make for excellent photo opportunities.

 Sunrise: the blue hour starts about an hour before sunrise and gets pretty amazing 15 minutes later.
 This optimal time will only last very shortly, so make sure you have your smartphone ready.

 The farther away from the equator you are, the longer the blue hour lasts.

 Step by step guide to photographing blue hour with your phone

-Here are a eleven essential steps for taking photographs during the blue hour with your smartphone.
-Applying these tips results in atmospheric and mystical cellphone pictures.
+Here are eleven essential steps for taking photographs during the blue hour with your smartphone, and applying these tips results in atmospheric and mystical cellphone pictures.

 - Scout your location